 The physical symptoms of anxiety are often the most problematic.
-While the worrying thoughts and the feelings of losing control are the hallmark of anxiety, it's often the physical symptoms and sensations that cause the most disruption – and in some cases confusion – in the lives of those that suffer from these disorders.
+While the worrying thoughts and the feelings of losing control are the hallmark of anxiety, it's often the physical symptoms and sensations that cause the most disruption - and in some cases confusion - in the lives of those who suffer from these disorders.

-Feeling cold and cold chills are both symptoms of anxiety that can genuinely hurt a person's quality of life.
+Feeling cold and chills are both symptoms of anxiety that can genuinely hurt a person's quality of life.
 In many cases the chilliness is fleeting, but regardless of whether or not the cold feeling lasts, it is a symptom that can cause significant concern in those that don't understand its causes.

 The Many Causes of Cold Sensations